IrisLin12/STATS507-FA2024/final project/README.md

-This is a final projrct for stats507.
+This is a final project for stats507.